amitskingh/calculator/README.md

-# Calculator
+# 🧮 Calculator
-Simple Calculator code for the daily use made it without using the eval global functions.
-Made it using the infix expression evaluator and balanced paranthesis algorithm.
+## A website for the daily mathematical calculation.

+# Algorithm Used
+- Infix Expression Evaluator.
+- Balanced paranthesis checker.
+- And little bit js logics.

+## License

+This project is licensed under the [MIT License](LICENSE).